greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 >** with no doubt many other caveats such as cases where the author could do it without help from the journal, but does not for some unknown reason

-**We appreciate you point out this interesting fact, and we have updated our discussion accordingly.**
+**We appreciate that the reviewer pointed out this interesting finding in our results that we had missed, and we have updated our discussion accordingly.**

 ```diff
 - The majority of research involving bioRxiv focuses on the metadata of preprints; however, the language contained within these preprints has not previously been systematically examined.